Seisen/my_fifo_agenda/README.md

-### APP with REACT/BOOTSTRAP/FIREBASE
+# APP with REACT/BOOTSTRAP/FIREBASE

-#The app is deployed on github thanks to gh-pages
+###The app is deployed on github thanks to gh-pages

-#This app has for only purpose to practice
+###This app has for only purpose to practice

--CREATE your agenda
+- CREATE your agenda

--CREATE task in an agenda
+- CREATE task in an agenda

--Follow the fifo rule
+- Follow the fifo rule